 Consider Adopting a Shelter Cat

-Deciding to have a cat is a more important decision than many people realize, which is why there are so many shelter cats, millions of which are killed annually in the United States.
+Deciding to have a cat is a more important decision than many people realize, which is why there are so many cats in shelters, millions of which are killed annually in the United States.
 Their owners didn’t know what they were getting into.
 Nor what they were getting their new feline friend into.

-You may be inclined to a pure breed kitten and think you won’t find what you are looking for in a shelter cat, but think again.
+You may be inclined to a pure breed kitten and think you won’t find what you are looking for in a shelter don’t be too sure.
 Many pure-breds end up in shelters and every Spring thousands of kittens end up there.
 In the ‘no-kill’ shelters they are safe but many shelters are not ‘no-kill’ and for cats and dogs incarcerated there it is not a lot different from being on death row.
 So if you are thinking of getting a cat, why not take a look at a few of your local shelters?
 You may find just what you want and end up saving the life of one desperately in need kitty.

 Prepare your home and your budget for your shelter cat before you adopt.
 Both you and your kitty will be much happier for it!

 To learn more about cat adoption, visit the American Humane Association’s shelter cat adoption page.